-In recent years, genome editing has been used by researchers to develop new food crop varieties that are resistant to crop diseases which have for centuries reduced farmers’ harvests and incomes, often affecting the nutrition and health of their families and communities.
-This technique allows scientists to remove genes or otherwise alter a cell’s DNA sequence to modify the function of its individual genes.
+For centuries, crop diseases have reduced farmers’ harvests and incomes, often affecting the nutrition and health of their families and communities.
+The recent development of genome editing techniques has revolutionized efforts to develop improved food crop varieties that are resistant to destructive crop diseases.
+These techniques allow scientists to remove genes or otherwise alter a cell’s DNA sequence to modify the function of its individual genes.

 The speed and efficiency of the gene-editing process has been improved by new technologies which have allowed a single- or double-stranded break in the genome at a place of the researcher’s choosing, helping to target specific desired (or undesired) traits.